 - Courses are open based upon seat availability one week prior to the beginning of each semester. - Students pay only the cost for fees, books, and supplies.
-Tuition is free. - Students may register for up to six credits per semester and must satisfy any course prerequisites or placement requirements. - Students must be 16 years of age, in their junior or senior year, and must provide proof of high school enrollment or participation in a home schooling program. - Students must submit a non-degree application and a \$30 nonrefundable application fee and meet with an advisor to register for courses. - Students and their parents are encouraged to attend the On Campus Experience Orientation normally scheduled in the evening, prior to the start of each semester.
+Tuition is free. - Students may register for up to seven credits per semester and must satisfy any course prerequisites or placement requirements. - Students must be 16 years of age, in their junior or senior year, and must provide proof of high school enrollment or participation in a home schooling program. - Students must submit a Dual Enrollment Application and Registration Form.

-Students interested in participating in the On Campus Experience Program should contact Enrollment Services at 406-447-6906.
+Students interested in participating in the On Campus Experience Program should contact Admissions and Records at 406-447-6910.
 Course registration opens one week prior to the beginning of each semester.
-High school students meeting enrollment eligibility requirements are welcome to register earlier for up to six course credits each semester by submitting a non-degree application; however, no tuition waiver will be granted.